teivah/100-go-mistakes/docs/index.md

 ### Ignoring how arguments are evaluated in `range` loops (channels and arrays) (#31)

+???+ info "TL;DR"

-**TL;DR**: Understanding that the expression passed to the `range` operator is evaluated only once before the beginning of the loop can help you avoid common mistakes such as inefficient assignment in channel or slice iteration.
+    Understanding that the expression passed to the `range` operator is evaluated only once before the beginning of the loop can help you avoid common mistakes such as inefficient assignment in channel or slice iteration.

 The range loop evaluates the provided expression only once, before the beginning of the loop, by doing a copy (regardless of the type).
 We should remember this behavior to avoid common mistakes that might, for example, lead us to access the wrong element.
 For example: